 Currently there is generally inadequate pipeline capacity to transport crude and natural gas production out of Alberta and Saskatchewan, which has resulted in low regional commodity prices.
 In response to significantly reduced prices for WCS in 2018, the Alberta government introduced a temporary oil production curtailment affecting bitumen and conventional oil producers within the Province that produce over 10,000 bpd.
 While the production cuts have resulted in improved pricing and a reduced differential between WTI and WCS, Operators in Alberta have scaled back exploration and production activities.
-The production curtailments remained in force throughout 2019 and there is no guarantee of the duration of these production cuts or whether such cuts will be reduced or expanded over time.
+The production curtailments remained in force throughout 2019 until December 2020 when the Government of Alberta suspended the oil production limit.
+However, the curtailment policy mechanism has been extended until December 2021 and oil production limits may be reimposed should price differentials or oil storage levels expand.
 The uncertainty over future production related regulations as well as the ability for Operators to produce bitumen and conventional oil under such regulations may result in further reduced activity levels in Canada.
 This reduced activity could result in a material adverse effect on demand for CES' products and services, particularly in Canada.